Message from the Vice President

 The style of chapel reflects the heritage and traditions of the Church of Christ while recognizing that our students come from many different faith traditions.
 Chapel facilitates spiritual experiences, in the pursuit of truth, through reflection, praise, exploration, and service.

-Plenary Chapel is held on Monday and Tuesday from 10:00 am – 10:25 am in the McDonald Moody Auditorium.
-Attendance is required at chapel on Monday or Tuesday for all campus residents, and all students under the age of 25 enrolled in 12 or more hours.
+Chapel is held from 11 a.m.-11:30 a.m.
+Monday, Tuesday, and Thursday in the McDonald-Moody Auditorium.
+Attendance is required at Chapel Monday, Tuesday, and Thursday for all campus residents, and all students under the age of 25 enrolled in 12 or more hours.
 Part-time commuters, graduate students, and commuters 25 years or older are encouraged to attend chapel but are exempt from mandatory chapel attendance.
-Questions regarding the chapel attendance policy should be directed to the Dean of Students in the Student Life Office located on the second floor of the Mabee Student Life Building (SUB).
+Questions regarding the chapel attendance policy should be directed to the Dean of Students in the Student Affairs Office located on the second floor of the Mabee Student Life Building (SUB).

-Students are required to obtain twenty (20) Spiritual Life credits through attendance of chapel programs each semester, unless otherwise exempt from chapel during a given semester as outlined below.
-These programs include plenary chapel on Monday or Tuesday, small groups on Friday, and a weekly online option.
+Students are required to obtain forty-five (45) Spiritual Life credits through attendance of chapel programs each semester, unless otherwise exempt from chapel for one or more days during a given semester as outlined below.
+These programs include plenary chapel on Monday, Tuesday, and Thursday, small groups on Friday, and a bimonthly online option.
 Additional Spiritual Life credits may be offered to students who attend approved programs at alternate times.
 Alternate programs are approved by the Office of Student Life.

-Students may apply for an exemption if any of the following apply:
+Students may apply for exemptions on specific days of the week if any of the following apply:

 Dishonesty in the scanning process will result in an increase of required Spiritual Life credits and a violation of the Code of Student Conduct.
 Examples include scanning without attending and scanning for another student.